Education

 If there is concern regarding any possible learning difficulties, further assessments may be used, and may include the following:

-We also monitor our students’ progress across all aspects of their personal development.
-Our Holistic Assessment Tracker (HAT) is a comprehensive approach to assessing students’ progress that goes beyond traditional methods of assessment.
+Our Holistic Assessment Tracker (HAT) is an overarching assessment to measure the impact of interventions and personalised learning.
 It considers the student’s personal, social, and emotional development.
 It provides a HAT score based on 6 areas of personal growth:

 • Behaviour